-"Having a community bank like CSB is important to our local communities simply because they provide a level of service and expertise that could not be found with a regional or national bank," said Miller.
+In July 2020, Miller joined the Community State Bank (CSB) Board of Directors.
+"Having a community bank like CSB is important to our local communities simply because they provide a level of service and expertise that could not be found with a regional or national bank," he said.
 "When I was asked to be part of the CSB Board, I was excited to accept because I already knew that CSB had the same kind of community-based philosophy that we have here at Miller Motors.
 They genuinely care."